rafraanje/url-opener/README.md

 # URL Opener

 A command-line tool that opens URLs based on pattern matching.
 It's particularly useful for quickly opening issue trackers, tickets, or other pattern-based URLs.
 It can also open local files.
+This project was created using AI assistance (Cursor).

 ## Features